-After graduating from Florida Bible College in 1971, Dr. Scudder and his wife, Linda, moved to Chicago to begin their ministry.
-In 1972, full of faith and with a great burden for souls, Dr. Scudder began an independent Bible-believing church on Fullerton Avenue in Chicago and called it the Chicago Bible Church.
-This storefront church was the beginning of an incredible vision that would lead untold thousands to the saving grace of Jesus Christ.
+After graduating from Florida Bible College, Dr. Scudder and his wife, Linda, moved to Chicago to begin their ministry.
+In 1971, full of faith and with a burden for souls, Dr. Scudder began an independent Bible-believing church on Fullerton Avenue in Chicago and called it the Chicago Bible Church.
+This storefront church (as pictured above) was the beginning of an incredible vision that would lead untold thousands to the saving grace of Jesus Christ.

 Property was soon purchased on Quentin Road in Palatine, Illinois, thus giving the name Quentin Road Baptist Church.
 It was on these five acres that Dr. Scudder began not only the Quentin Road Christian School for grades K-12, but also the Dayspring Bible College.

 In 1985, the Quentin Road Christian Preschool began with a handful of children.
-Parents from all over Chicago’s northwest suburbs began enrolling their 3-to-5-year-old children in our year-round preschool program.
-Now with nearly 2,000 children enrolled annually, it has become one of the nation’s largest Christian preschools.
+Parents from all over Chicago’s northwest suburbs began enrolling their 3 to 5 year olds in this year-round program.
+Now with nearly 1,500 children enrolled annually, it has become one of the nation’s largest Christian preschools.

 With so many activities in a growing church, including the sports programs of the Christian schools, as well as other youth programs, there arose a need for a multipurpose facility with a gymnasium.
 Once again, the men and women of the church pitched in to build a 12,000 square-foot, full-size gymnasium, complete with a beautiful wood floor and locker rooms.
 The gym quickly became a favorite spot for fans of the Quentin Road Eagles volleyball and basketball teams as it hosted many tournaments and close games with its Christian school rivals.
 This facility also houses the digital printing press, graphic arts studio, customer service department, and shipping department of InGrace Ministries.